 THCA can be taken or consumed in a variety of ways, but because THCA becomes THC when heated, it generally cannot be smoked or vaporized.

-On the other hand, there are a number of ways to ingest THCA that will not get you high.
 The most common ways of taking THCA include topicals, tinctures and raw cannabis juice.

 THCA-based topicals are available as lotions, salves, and oils that are applied to the surface of the skin.
 This allows patients suffering from pain or inflammation to apply THCA directly to an affected area and treat their symptoms without experiencing psychoactive effects.